xchem/xchem-align/USER-GUIDE.md

 * 7 - Analysed & Rejected

+#### Non-Diamond datasets

+Additional PDB files can be specified as an input of type `manual`.
+See the end of the above example.
+The dir specified is relative to `base_dir`.
+In that directory you place the PDB file, and any corresponding MTZ file, with the same base name and the .pdb and .mtz extensions.
+The base name is used for the name of the crystal (and is the name that will be used in Fragalysis, so choose sensible names here).

+For instance, of your directory contains this:

+* 1ABC.pdb
+* 1ABC.mtz
+* 5XYZ.pdb
+* random.txt

+then 2 crystals will be processed and given the names 1ABC and 5XYZ.
+The second will not have a MTZ file and the file `random.txt` and any subdirectories are ignored.

 #### Extra files

 There is support for adding arbitrary extra files to the upload.
 These files are not used by Fragalysis but